 Jacqui is passionate about what technology can enable, getting young people from all backgrounds interested in STEM, advancing more women into executive careers and progressing gender equality.

-Mary Lawrence, Founder / Director, Cariance Executive Search & Consulting
+Mary Lawrance, Founder / Director, Cariance Executive Search & Consulting

 Mary started her career as VP Marketing for Silicon Valley based ATI where she focused on laser technology and networking.
 This was followed by progression in marketing management (semiconductors, consumer electronics and distribution) within Philips Electronics in Europe.
 She then gained consulting experience with PA Consulting Group in London.